winglang/wing/README.md

 ## What does the development flow look like with Wing
 1. Write code that targets an abstract cloud.
 2. Visualize, test, and interact with it using the Wing console and its instant hot reloading.
-3. Compile to JS and Terraform, targeting the desired cloud and provisioning engine
+3. Compile to JS and Terraform, targeting the desired cloud and provisioning engine.
 4. Deploy and manage with your existing tools.

 [![Short demo](./logo/demo.gif)](https://youtu.be/x0xfIoY5y6E)